DillonJEvans/aws-backup/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a pair of simple python programs for backing up and restoring a directory to AWS S3.
+This is a pair of simple command line programs for backing up and restoring a directory to AWS S3.
 This was completed as an assignment for my Cloud Computing course at the University of Washington Bothell, and [`Specifications.pdf`](Specifications.pdf) were the provided specifications of the assignment.